smilladion/game-creator/README.md

 Make sure you have Android Studio downloaded on your computer.

-1. Clone this project, and open it in Android Studio.
+1. Fork this project, and open it in Android Studio.
 2. In the folder "Components", create a new Component and give at a unique name.
 3. Have it extend GameComponent or SolutionComponent.